-In my program, you generally pay an asset-based fee, charged quarterly in advance, based on the total value of the assets in your account at the end of the previous quarter.
+Generally you pay an asset-based fee, charged quarterly in advance, based on the total value of the assets in your account at the end of the previous quarter.
 Unless otherwise noted, the asset-based fee generally covers investment consulting and certain Trust services provided by Freedom Trust, as well as the external or internal investment management fees.
 However, the asset-based fee does not cover expenses paid within any exchange-traded funds or mutual funds you may own.

 Stocks, Bonds & Mutual Funds

 Fresh off Wall Street’s worst week in four years – one that saw the Dow Jones industrial average lose 10 percent of its value and the Standard & Poor’s 500 index slip below the magical 2,000 barrier – I have two words of advice for gun-shy investors.

 “We’re starting to get some calls, as should be expected,” says oour trust Team “We empathize with them; nobody likes seeing drops like last week.
 However, we recommend they keep a long-term perspective, understanding that corrections are the norm, not a calamity.”